sljunkie/unitree_ros2_to_real/README.md

 # Introduction
 This package can send control commands to a real Go1 robot from ROS2.
-You can do low-level control (namely, control all joints of the robot) and high-level control (namely, control the walking direction and speed of robot).
+You can do low-level control (namely, control all joints of the robot) and high-level control (namely, control the walking direction and speed of the robot).

 This version is suitable for unitree_legged_sdk v3.5.11.